 - 1. The Officers of the Society shall be President, President-Elect, Secretary-General, Treasurer, and the Immediate Past President, who are elected by the members.
 These five officers constitute the Executive Board of the Society, who shall have the authority to meet in closed session.
 Only Active Members in good standing shall be eligible for nomination for an elected office. - 2. - a.
-The President shall serve only one term in office for a period of one year or until the next annual meeting, and upon the termination of that office, shall immediately become Past President. - b.
-The President-Elect shall serve for a period of one year or until the next annual meeting and shall automatically become President for the year following his or her term as President-Elect. - c.
+The President shall serve only one term in office for a period of one year or until the next annual meeting, and upon the termination of that office, shall immediately become Past President. - The President-Elect shall serve for a period of one year or until the next annual meeting and shall automatically become President for the year following his or her term as President-Elect. - c.
 The Secretary-General and Treasurer shall each serve for a period of three years.
 The terms of office for the Secretary-General and Treasurer shall be staggered so that their election does not normally coincide during the same year. - d.
 In the event of cancellation of an annual meeting, the officers of the Society and the members of any standing or special committee shall continue to serve and be responsible for the Bylaws, or Robert's Rules of Order in the absence of specific guidelines, until new elections and an annual meeting are held. - e.
 If an officer cannot fulfill or complete the term of office, the Board of Directors is authorized to appoint a replacement until the next annual election is held.
 If any officer becomes temporarily unable to perform their duties, the Executive Board is authorized to appoint a temporary replacement until such time as they deem the original officer can return to their duties. - 3.
 The Board of Directors shall consist of the Executive Board, a representative from each Chapter and Section that had an active membership of at least twenty-five members the previous year, the representative to the Professional Certification Program, and chairs of Standing Committees.
 Any number of Directors attending a called meeting of the Board of Directors constitutes a quorum.

-- The Board of Directors is authorized to conduct business and hold meetings at its discretion.
+The Board of Directors is authorized to conduct business and hold meetings at its discretion.
 All members of the Board of Directors shall be members in good standing. - 4.
 The Board of Directors shall appoint a Journal Editor and the WSP Editor.
 These positions have five-year renewable terms. - 5.
 The Board of Directors shall appoint a representative to the Professional Certification Program who shall serve a three (3) year term, which may be renewable for one additional term.
 This representative shall be a member of the SWS Professional Certification Program in good standing. - 6.
-The Wetlands Journal Editor and Wetland Science and Practice Editor shall be non-voting members of the Board of Directors. - 7.
-The Board of Directors shall appoint a non-voting representative to the American Institute of Biological Sciences (AIBS) who shall serve a three (3) year term, which may be renewable for one additional term.
-This person shall represent SWS (as a member organization) in AIBS-related activities and shall be an SWS member in good standing. - 8.
-The SWS Board of Directors shall appoint a non-voting representative to the National Association of Wetland Managers (NAWM) Board of Directors who shall serve a three (3) year term, which may be renewable for one additional term.
-This person shall represent SWS at NAWM Board meetings and in NAWM-related activities and shall be an SWS member in good standing and a NAWM member in good standing. - 9.
+The Wetlands Editor and Wetland Science and Practice Editor shall be non-voting members of the Board of Directors.

+- 7. The SWS Board of Directors shall appoint a non-voting representative to the National Association of Wetland Managers (NAWM) Board of Directors who shall serve a three (3) year term, which may be renewable for one additional term.
+This person shall represent SWS at NAWM Board meetings and in NAWM-related activities and shall be an SWS member in good standing and a NAWM member in good standing. - 8.
 A representative of the National Association of Wetland Managers, who is appointed by the National Association of Wetland Managers, is invited to attend Board of Directors meetings as a non-voting observer and to represent NAWM in SWS activities.

+ARTICLE IV

-ARTICLE IV Meeting and Voting
+Meeting and Voting